A5245/kernel-inline-hook/README.md

 1. Callback before calling -> call the original function -> callback after calling
 2. Callback before calling -> call the original function
+3. Callback before calling -> return calling function

 ## Limits

 Currently the module supports the following architectures:

-2. x86_64 (test passed)
+1. x86_64 (test passed)
-5. Currently supports functions with hook parameters of 8 or less

 ## Extra Features

 1. You can modify the parameters that call the original function in the previous callback
 2. You can get the parameter content of the original function in the previous callback function, verify it, etc.
 3. You can check the return value of the original function in the post callback function, and you can also modify the return value of the original function
+4. You can directly return not call the original function

 ## Build